redstrate/docs.xiv.zone/content/concept/equipment.md

 title: "Equipment"
 ---

-**Note:** This section is currently incomplete, and may be missing information for weapons, demihumans, other races and slot types.
+{{< note "This documentation is incomplete nd may be missing information for weapons, demihumans, other races and slot types." >}}

 This is useful for people implementing similar TexTools or FFXIV Explorer functionality, and it's actually trivial to do so.
-Before you can do so, you must be able to read [Excel data sheets](formats/exd).
+Before you can do so, you must be able to read [Excel data sheets]({{< ref "format/exd" >}}).

 # Read item data